 Now, run the php bin/magento cloudways:hicustomer command to see the desired result.

-This was just a basic Magento CLI command.
-To make things interesting, I will now demonstrate how to add an argument to the custom Magento command.
-For this, replace the current contents of the class file Hicustomer.php with the following.
+Till step 4, we look at how to add a basic custom Magento CLI command.
+To make things interesting, I will demonstrate how to add an argument to the custom Magento command.
+For this, replace the current contents of the class file Hicustomer.php with the following:

 Once again, run the setup upgrade command and flush the Magento 2 cache.
-Invoke the custom Magento CLI command by php bin/magento cloudways:hicustomer –Name=”Fayyaz” and it will show “Hi Fayyaz” as an output.
+Invoke the custom Magento CLI command using php bin/magento cloudways:hicustomer –Name=”ABC” and it will show “Hi ABC” as an output.

 Final Words!